1dv023/examination-3/README.md

 ### The real-time application
 The realtime layer should be a feature developed on the application you created in the previous assignment (Sticky snippets).
 The realtime application should be using the websocket protocol.
 The realtime feature should give authenticated users a possibility to get real-time notifications about the applications events.
 The miniumem requerments of events are:

-* A users register a new account (the username should be notified)
+* A users register a new account (notification containing the username)
-* A user logs in to the system (the username should be notified)
+* A user logs in to the system (notification containing the username)
-* A user fails to log in to the system (the attempted username should be notified)
+* A user fails to log in to the system (notification containing the  attempted username)
-* A user creates a new snippet (a link to the new snippet should be notified)
+* A user creates a new snippet (notification containing a link to the new snippet)
 * A user deletes a snippets
 * A user starts editing a snippet (a link to a live editing view should be provided - see below)
 * A user stops editing the snippet